A look at the Kremlin's negotiating strategy

 MIKHAIL: (Speaking Russian).

-MAYNES: Mikhail, a licensed psychologist, offers a diagnosis but not his last name, citing concern about reprisals from the government for both.
+MAYNES: Mikhail (ph), a licensed psychologist, offers a diagnosis but not his last name, citing concern about reprisals from the government for both.

 MIKHAIL: (Speaking Russian).

 MAYNES: "Trump is a narcissist," he says.
-"A narcissist, or, by definition, unstable."
+"And narcissists are, by definition, unstable."
 "If Trump doesn't get what he wants from Putin," he adds, "things could end up a lot worse for Russia than they ever were under Biden."

 (SOUNDBITE OF MUSIC) Transcript provided by NPR, Copyright NPR.